bbatsov/batsov.com/_posts/2013-08-14-android-is-not-better-neither-is-ios.md

 The important takeaway for you, dear reader, is not to take fanboy fiction at face value, but to think for yourself, to be skeptical and analytical and to make your own conclusions.
-Your personality, preferences and needs alone determine what is the OS/device/etc for you!
+Your personality, preferences and needs alone determine what is the better (best?)
+OS/device/etc for you!